-- Binary and hex addition are fundamentally the same as decimal addition - Add digit-by-digit, using a carry as necessary - Result generally requires more bits than the two operands
+- Binary and hex addition are fundamentally the same as decimal addition - Add digit-by-digit, using a carry as necessary - Result could require one more bit than the operands

 Figure 2.21 Integer addition.
 With a 4-bit word size, the sum could require 5 bits.